Aramaic Studies

 K. Lawson Younger Jr.: Known for "A Political History of the Arameans: From Their Origins to the End of Their Polities," which offers a comprehensive political history of the Arameans and their interactions with other ancient Near Eastern groups.

-Holger Gzella: A leading Semitist, Gzella has made significant contributions to the historical grammar of Aramaic and its relationship with other Semitic languages.
-His A Cultural History of Aramaic: From the Beginnings to the Advent of Islam (2015) is a major synthesis.
+Holger Gzella: A leading Semitism, Gzella has made significant contributions to the historical grammar of Aramaic and its relationship with other Semitic languages.
+His A Cultural History of Aramaic: From the Beginnings to the Advent of Islam (2015) is a major synthesis of Aramaic studies and its development from the Iron Age to the Islamic conquest.